H-DROIT/Simple-discord-bot/README.md

 # Simple-discord-bot
 A simple discord bot I made for fun
+#
 The commands are very simple (messages, gif,...)
-NOTE: Ther bot is in French
+NOTE: The bot language is French